enriquesomolinos/pkgRipper/README.md

 For this reason the program will always asks the user to say wich is the update you have.
 To see how to create these patches go https://github.com/enriquesomolinos/pkgripper-patches

+## How to use
+This video can help you:https://youtu.be/Mu0N7axnWpg

 ## Current patches
 | Game                                 	| Base pkg orig. size 	| Base pkg with pkgripper 	| Update pkg orig. size 	| Update pkg with pkgripper 	|
 |--------------------------------------	|---------------------	|-------------------------	|-----------------------	|---------------------------	|